bateman-research/sequence-bias/README.md

 ### Scripts

-This repository contains four scripts, listed below.
+This repository contains five scripts, listed below.
 Each script can be run from the command line with custom input and output options.
 Use the help option (-h/--help) on each script to see all the available options.